Target species

 Inappropriate use of the veterinary medicinal product may increase the prevalence of bacteria resistant to tiamulin.

-People with known hypersensitivity to tiamulin should avoid contact with the product.
+People with known hypersensitivity to tiamulin should avoid contact with the veterinary medicinal product.

 Use during pregnancy, lactation or lay

-The product can be used during pregnancy and lactation.
+Can be used in pigs during pregnancy and lactation.

-The product can be used in laying chickens and in breeding chickens and turkeys.
+Can be used in breeding chickens and turkeys.

 Tiamulin has been shown to interact with ionophores such as monensin, salinomycin and narasin and may result in signs indistinguishable from an ionophore toxicosis.
 Animals should not receive products containing monensin, salinomycin or narasin during or at least 7 days before or after treatment with tiamulin.
 Severe growth depression, ataxia, paralysis or death may result.